 Humanities and Social Science Program

-Criminology: Trait Theory, Victimization and Case Studies
+Criminology: Trait Theory, Victimization, and Case Studies

 Faculty Advisor: Lecturer, Department of Psychology, University of California, San Diego

-Research Practicum Introduction
+Research Program Introduction

 Additionally, we will discuss victims, the outcomes of victimization, and the means taken to cope with victimization.
 What are the long-term consequences or effects of survival?
 Are there factors or characteristics associated with victimhood?
 Who’s most likely to join a cult?